learn-co-curriculum/phase-0-macos-env-system/README.md

 # MacOS System Setup

-The following instructions are for macOS Catalina through BigSur.
-If you are not on Catalina or a later operating system like BigSur but have the option to update, we recommend doing so before following the instructions below.
+The following instructions are for macOS Catalina, BigSur, and Monterey.
+If you are not on one of these operating systems but have the option to update, we recommend doing so before following the instructions below.
+If you are using a machine with the M1 chip, we recommend updating to Monterey before you begin.

 **Note**: Throughout the environment setup, you will see commands that look like
 this: